webchick/drupal8-demo/README.md

 Drupal 8 Demo script
 -----
+NOTE: It is recommended to demo in Chrome, since that's what most core developers use.
+You'll hit bugs if you do some of this in Firefox, etc.

 If you're less presentation-inclined, or you want to break up all the yammering with some actual demo stuff, this section is for you.
 Here are a variety of recommended walkthroughs for you.

 This script compares/contrasts D7 vs. D8.
 You may or may not want to do that in your own demo, preferring instead to just stick to Drupal 8.
 Up to you.